Luminati-nerd-stuff/PSO-RayTracing/README.md

 # PSO-RayTracing
 Hi, I spent some time and created a custom Ray Tracing profile profile for PSO Blue Burst.
-Here's how I did it.
+Here's how I did it and how you can use it yourself.
+You don't need any special hardware.
+IF you can run this game, you should be able to add ray tracing to it for $5 and the time it takes to follow this guide.

-The video demo: https://www.youtube.com/watch?v=5TVXPH093gE (Sorry I'm quiet, I don't know what I'm doing.)
+The video demo (1.0 settings -- currently 2.2 and much better): https://www.youtube.com/watch?v=5TVXPH093gE (Sorry I'm quiet, I don't know what I'm doing.
+New video later today (11/13/21).
-NOTE: this is a little old now, the new settings are much better.

 Hello, friend.